-Wagner-Peyser staff and the Adult/Dislocated Worker and Youth provider staff are co-located in all the Workforce Centers, which simplifies the process.
+Wagner-Peyser staff and the Adult, Dislocated Worker and Youth provider staff are co-located in the comprehensive workforce center in Fort Smith along with other required one stop partners.
+As required by WIOA Wagner-Peyser will be co-located with at least one other required one stop partner in the affiliate workforce center in Mena.
 Central to WIOA is the integration of service delivery among multiple workforce and talent development programs.
-Western has strong partnerships among state agencies, community colleges, economic development, and community-based organizations.
-A priority of the local board and central to the implementation of the strategic plan is to prevent and eliminate duplication across programs and align core programs.
+Western has strong partnerships among state and local agencies, community colleges, economic development, and community-based organizations.
+A priority of the Western board and central to the implementation of the strategic plan is to prevent and eliminate duplication across programs and align core programs.